 How to Fix My Faucet Leak or Low Flow

 If water pressure drops in a faucet, the problem may be a leak, a clogged filter screen or just old age.
 (NOTE: if you have a drop in water pressure in more than one faucet, call a local Tampa plumber!
 This is a sign of a more serious situation, and we will talk about it in an upcoming blog.)

-Preparation for faucet work is pretty simple: shut off the water supply using the valves under the sink, close and cover the sink drain(s) to catch any loose parts, and clear a space to lay out removed parts in order (you’ll thank yourself when it’s time to put them back!).
-You need to determine what kind of faucet you have (there are four types as shown here) and search online to find the tutorial for your particular type.
-In all these cases, the fix will require a wrench to fit the plumbing, a screwdriver, pliers (regular and needle-nose) and possibly an allen wrench.
+Preparation for faucet work is pretty simple: shut off the water supply using the valves under the sink, close and cover the sink drain(s) to catch any loose parts, and clear space to layout removed parts in order (you’ll thank yourself when it’s time to put them back!).
+You need to determine what kind of faucet you have (there are four types) and search online to find the tutorial for your particular type.
+In all these cases, the fix will require a wrench to fit the plumbing, a screwdriver, pliers (regular and needle-nose) and possibly an Allen wrench.
 And you’ll probably need to make a trip to the store for new parts.
 Consider wrapping the wrench jaws in duct tape or a cloth so they don’t scratch the faucet.